accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * [On Designing and Deploying Internet-Scale Services](https://www.usenix.org/legacy/event/lisa07/tech/full_papers/hamilton/hamilton_html/index.html).
 The article is comprehensive, in-depth, and covers every aspect of best practices for building Internet scale services.
 Highly valuable.
 It reminds me of [SteveY's comments](https://coolshell.cn/articles/5701.html)

-Recognized opensource and industry systems become the Reference architectures, which to learn prevalent techniques or design patterns.
+Recognized opensource and industry systems become the __Reference architectures__, which to learn prevalent techniques or design patterns.
 I listed what I recall quickly (can be __incomplete__).
 Reference architectures can be found by searching top products, comparing vendor alternatives, or from cornerstone papers with high reference.

-  * Due to the lengthy content, I list them in the next section [Reference architectures in storage areas](.).
+  * Due to the lengthy content, I list them in the next [Reference architectures section](.).

 Related works section in generous papers are useful to compare contemporary works and reveal the design space.
 For example,